qvs5010/ChirpStacktoDB/README.md

 [root@mqtt mqttjs]# node chirpTOdb.js

-How to run ast a deamon:
+How to run as a deamon:
 --------------------
 Install "forever"